Crazy Woman Canyon Road is a very scenic drive in Wyoming

-Crazy Woman Canyon Road is a very scenic drive located in Johnson County, Wyoming, in United States.
+Crazy Woman Canyon Road is a very scenic drive located in Johnson County, in the U.S. state of Wyoming.
 A high clearance vehicle is an absolute must.
 It's pretty bumpy, but the scenery is absolutely beautiful.

 Pic: Steve Davenport

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.